Palliative Care for Leukemia

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the study team or your doctor.

-Is palliative care safe for leukemia patients?
+What prior data suggests that palliative care is safe for leukemia patients?

 Who Is on the Research Team?